-Opening Speed Flow Control Adjustment: The Opening speed flow control allows free flow into the cover and restricted flow out of the cover of the main valve.
+Opening Speed Flow Control Adjustment: The Opening speed needle valve restricts flow out of the cover of the main valve.

-If valve opening is too slow, turn the adjustment screw OUT, counterclockwise, increasing the rate of opening (See Figure 4B).
+If recovery of pressure is slow upon increased downstream demand, turn the adjustment screw OUT, counterclockwise, increasing the rate of opening (See Figure 4B).

-If valve opening is too quick, turn the adjustment screw IN, clockwise, decreasing the rate of opening (See Figure 4A).
+If recovery of downstream pressure is too quick, as indicated in a rapid increase in pressure, possibly higher than the desired setpoint, turn the adjustment screw IN, clockwise, decreasing the rate of opening (See Figure 4A).
+Clockwise to DECREASE rate of opening